Why CIOs Must Co-Lead CX (Customer Experience)

 5. Changing the Way IT Operates

-Finally, the level of transformation required to enable enterprises to deliver on their customer's digital expectations may require significant transformation in many facets of how IT operates, so it's important for the CIO to deeply understand this difference.
+Finally, the level of transformation required to enable enterprises to deliver on their customer's digital expectations may require a significant transformation in many facets of how IT operates, so it's important for the CIO to deeply understand this difference.

 As Forrester Vice President and Research Group Director Sharyn Leaver summed it up, "Compelling experiences, delivered digitally, separate CX winners from laggards.
-Firms that lead their industries on customer experience aggressively embrace business technologies to help win, serve, and retain customers — and they do so at rapid pace.
+Firms that lead their industries to customer experience aggressively embrace business technologies to help win, serve, and retain customers — and they do so at rapid pace.
 This requires intense involvement from CIOs and their teams.
-Not at an arms length.
+Not at an arm's length.
 But through ongoing collaboration and innovation.

 "CX brings new prominence to technology's role, but also new pressures on CIOs.
 The pervasive need for digital experiences exposes old systems, static organizations, and especially outmoded cultures that cannot deliver at the speed of the customer.
 For the CIO, this is much more daunting than merely spinning up a digital or mobile team.
-For many, success will require an overhaul of their organization – the people, processes, governance and technology itself."
+For many, success will require an overhaul of their organization – the people, processes, governance, and technology itself."